MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 ### Parameter description

 Each parameter supports five attributes and one attribute must be visible in the message extension search bar.
-Each parameter must have a good description, which must contain a combination of acceptable parameters, Enums, acronyms, and output format.
+A parameter must have a good description, which must contain a combination of acceptable parameters, Enums, acronyms, and output format.

 A good parameter description explains the requirement of the system in a natural language with output format.
 The following are few examples on basic and advances search requests for different categories: